zalavariandris/ikon.view/README.md

 A web application, to browse hungarian artists and exhibitions.
 Built with Vue.
 Original data source from [https://ikon.hu/] (2020 december)
-> :warning: The api server is hosted on heroku free tier.
-So it need a couple of minutes to launch.
+> :warning: The api server is hosted on heroku for free.
+It needs a couple of minutes to launch.

 working demo: